I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 11 – Halloween: The Curse of Michael Myers

-Whilst there are some good kills, the real horror is how H6 has been edited.
+There are some good kills, but the editing is far more horrific.
 The theatrical version at least is a mess of mashed together scenes.
 Then there’s the Producer’s Cut, which maybe I’ll get to.

 At least the dickhead Dad gets his.
 Perhaps the most deserving of Myers in all the films.